HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 ## Motivation

-GC-MS and LC-MS metabolomics experiments seek to resolve (as "features") chemicals that have distinct chromatographic retention-time ("rt") and (after ionization) mass-to-charge ratio ("m/z" or "mz").
-(If a chemical is fragmented or may have a variety of adducts, several features may result.)
+GC-MS and LC-MS metabolomics experiments seek to resolve "features", i.e., species that have distinct chromatographic retention time ("rt") and (after ionization) mass-to-charge ratio ("m/z" or "mz").
+(If a chemical is fragmented or may have a variety of adducts, several features will result.)
 Data for a sample are collected as mass-spectral intensities, each of which is associated with a position on a 2D plane with dimensions of rt and m/z.
-Ideally, features would be sufficiently reproducible among sample-runs to distinguish features that are commmon among samples from those that differ.
+Ideally, features would be sufficiently reproducible among sample-runs to distinguish features that are similar among samples from those that differ in location or intensity.

-The Workflow4Metabolomics suite of Galaxy tools
-(W4M, [Giacomoni *et al.*, 2014, Guitton *et al.* 2017])
-uses the XCMS preprocessing tools for
-"retention-time correction" to
-align features among samples.
+The chromatographic retention time for a species can vary from one chromatography run to the next.
+The Workflow4Metabolomics suite of Galaxy tools (W4M, [Giacomoni *et al.*, 2014, Guitton *et al.* 2017]) uses the XCMS preprocessing tools [Smith *et al.*, 2006] for "retention-time correction" to align features among samples.
 Features may be better aligned if pooled samples and blanks are included.